peferron/algo/red-black_tree/README.md

     * Insert: O(log n).
     * Delete: O(log n).

-The red-black trees implemented here are the traditional version (non left-leaning) with bottom-up insertion and deletion.
+The red-black trees implemented here are the traditional version (non left-leaning) with bottom-up (recursive) insertion and deletion.